-Every year, many San Francisco area participating bars select the SF-Marin Food Bank as their Negroni Week charity.
-We spoke with Food Bank representative Rachel Breuer about what support from the local bartending community means to their organization and the work that they do.
+Every year, many San Francisco area participating bars select the San Francisco-Marin Food Bank as their Negroni Week charity.
+We spoke with Food Bank Community Engagement Director Katy McKnight about what support from the local bartending community means to their organization and the work that they do.

 Imbibe: Tell us about the work the SF-Marin Food Bank does in the Bay Area community.

-Rachel Breuer: People are often surprised to hear that 1 in 4 people in San Francisco and Marin is struggling to make ends meet, and that hunger affects all types of households in our community.
-We’re serving working families who need some assistance getting healthy food on the dinner table every night of the week, seniors who are living on a fixed income as the cost of living gets higher, kids who need a mid-morning snack during the school day, and individuals who may not know where their next meal is coming from.
+Katy McKnight: People are often surprised to hear that 1 in 4 people in San Francisco and Marin is struggling to make ends meet, and that hunger affects all types of households in our community.
+We’re serving working families who need some assistance getting healthy food on the dinner table every night of the week, seniors who are living on a fixed income as the cost of living gets higher, kids who need a mid-morning snack during the school day, and disabled individuals who may not know where their next meal is coming from.
 When these basic needs are met, there’s less stress, easier learning in the classroom and ability to focus on one’s life goals.
 We work with a variety of programs throughout San Francisco and Marin: meal programs, food pantries and snack programs for kids.
-One of the biggest issues we address is that when money is tight, food is often one of the areas people cut back.
-Many people skip meals to ensure that their rent is paid or they can afford their medicines.
+One of the biggest issues we address is that when money is tight, food is often the first budget item to be scaled back.
+Many people skip meals to ensure that their rent is paid, or that they can afford their medicines.
 Our pantries help reduce this stress by providing a good selection of supplemental groceries that help households make ends meet.

 Imbibe: How can people get involved in your cause?
 What’s the best way for people to help fight hunger in their own communities?